SirKnubble/sirknubble-repositories/README.md

 ## ToDo:

 - Add ~~new nav-bar~~ "back"&"gallery"-button to map
-- Work in map/gallery, buttons in home-nav-bar style (on top of hr/)
+- Work on map/gallery, buttons in home-nav-bar style (on top of hr/)
+- gallery working on localhost, not on github

 Projects to add:
 - Discord - Bot